wloving77/dmtl4-MCS/src/introduction.md

 focus on the DMT concepts being expressed.

 The solution adopted here included teaching term-language-only proof constructions until near the end of the course.
-This choice is tuned to the needs and interests of computer science students.
+This choice is tuned to the needs and interests of computer science students, in particular.

 ## Paths Forward for Students